kkipngenokoech/php-src/GetPost.md

 it contains the content of both $_GET and $_POST and $_COOKIE.

 this variable will be able to get the result from the data sent with both the GET and the POST.

+## $_PHP_SELF

+this is a global variable that returns the filename of the current executing file.

+you can also choose to use `$_SERVER["PHP_SELF"]`.

+this makes php send form data to itself instead of another form.